subv3rsiv3/website/_pages/legal.md

 **Ready to Secure Your Firm?**

-[Contact Us](#) today to schedule a consultation and learn how we can protect and optimize your firm's IT infrastructure.
+[Contact Us](){: .btn .btn--primary} today to schedule a consultation and learn how we can protect and optimize your firm's IT infrastructure.